Shrestha-Nr-Sinha/Attendance_Tracker/README.md

 # Steps to run the program :
  1. Clone all the files to your computer.
- 2. Go to your Aaconda Prompt and set up the environment: " create -n oneshot python=3.7 ".
+ 2. Go to your Anaconda Prompt and set up the environment: " create -n oneshot python=3.7 ".

     (I have kept my environment name as "oneshot", you can keep it as your wish.)
  3. Then go to that path where you have kept the files in your system: " cd D:\Microsoft Engage Project\Attendance_Tracker(using_FaceRecognition) ".